Daleniant/ProcrastinationPurger/README.md

 To run, download the application folder from github, download Python and the pandas library and finally run the application file.

-Unfortunately due to time restraints we have limited the amount of due dates inputtable to 1 and it may also have inconsistent proportions on differents screens due tkinter
+Unfortunately due to time restraints we have limited the amount of due dates inputtable to 1 and it may also have inconsistent proportions on differents screens due tkinter.
+We also have not fully done error handling so please enter valid inputs.